 NAWG recognizes several of these priorities would require securing additional budget authority to craft the next Farm Bill.
-To this end, NAWG appreciates the Budget Views and Estimates letter that Chairman GT Thompson and Ranking Member David Scott sent to the Budget Committee last month.
-We thank their bipartisan leadership and echo many of the sentiments raised in that letter, in particular the need to update Title I, restore the effectiveness of our risk management tools to move away from ad hoc, and protect crop insurance.
-Following the Budget Views and Estimates letter, NAWG joined over 400 agricultural organizations requesting additional resources so that this committee can write a Farm Bill that provides an adequate farm safety net for rural America.
+To this end, NAWG joined over 400 agricultural organizations requesting additional resources so that this committee can write a Farm Bill that provides an adequate farm safety net for rural America.
 NAWG appreciates the desire of Congress to be fiscally conservative with our tax dollars.
-However, the farming safety net makes up only twotenths of one percent of federal spending.
+However, the farming safety net makes up only two-tenths of one percent of federal spending.
 In a world faced with increasing global hunger, massive increases in input costs, unprecedented market volatility, and large government expenditures, now is the time to invest in the Farm Bill, not limit agricultural spending.